 - 3.1.
 The Trustee has discussed key investment objectives in light of an analysis of the Scheme's liability profile as well as the constraints the Trustee faces in achieving these objectives.
-As a result, the Trustee's main investment objectives are: - to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due;

-- to achieve a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from members and the participating employer, the cost of current and future benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives. - 3.2.
+As a result, the Trustee's main investment objectives are: - to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to limit the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with contributions, from the Employer, the cost of current benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives. - to take account of the long-term risks, including those relating to non-financial factors, when making investment decisions. - 3.2.
+The Trustee in setting a strategy to achieve these objectives will also take into account the returns required from any Recovery Plan which it agrees with the Employer. - 3.3.
 The Trustee is aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities.
 The Trustee has obtained exposure to investments that they expect will meet the Scheme's objectives as best as possible.